 If you don’t want to write down every single thing, you can estimate on a daily basis and then check it against your credit card and bank statements each week or month, depending on how you want to make it work.
 Keep in mind the longer you wait in between balancing your budget, the easier it is to let it spiral out of control.
 We all know how easy it is during a night out to buy that extra round of shots or have just one more beer.
 When you’re not holding yourself accountable for your spending on a daily basis, your bank account can start going south a lot quicker.

 It’s never fun to do a double take at your bank balance, wondering where it all went wrong, which is why it’s vital to keep track of what you’re spending.
 Most of us are used to one or two week vacations, where it’s a lot easier to just say “Screw it” and spend more than initially planned.
 When you only have a week and are going back to work, rationalizing is easy.
-But if you do that too many times during a RTW, you are likely to have to cut your trip short by weeks or even months.
+But if you do that too many times when you’re planning on being on the road for months (or longer), you are likely to have to cut your trip short or think about getting a job.

 Another good tactic for keeping track of your spending is to have a master spreadsheet, particularly if you are traveling with a laptop, smart phone, or tablet.
 It takes a few minutes each night before going to bed to plug in what you spent, and having a daily budget helps you stay on track.
 I was a bit fanatical about our budget, but like I said, we stayed on track because of it.
 Here is a screenshot of our budget spreadsheet: